transparenciahackday/40anosdeabstencao/README.md

 Dependencies: npm,bower,gulp

-To install stack
+To install stack:

     npm install && bower install

-The first time run:
+The first time run (this will create the 'dev' folder):

     gulp

-to create the 'dev' folder.
 Afterwards you can just run (watches: 'assets' and builds to 'dev'):

     gulp watch

 To build final/minified version (folder: build):

     gulp build